pegwymonie/okra/README.md

 Losing Stats:
 * Temporary loses are present until a character has rested with no health penalties.
 * Permanent loses are marked off the character sheet.
-    * If there is a lower rank, you are considered to have completed half the required steps to advance.
+    * If there is a lower rank, you retain half the experience needed to advance.
-    * If there is no lower rank, you lose all steps.
+    * If there is no lower rank, you lose all experience.
 * Roll a d20 for each lost rank:
     * 1: Highest attribute.
     * 2: Highest skill.